 Watch the video below or scroll down to read the blog.

-People frequently admit to me that they avoid going out and marketing their business because they’re not clear or feel uneasy about their pricing.
-So many times I’ve heard the words: “Catherine, I’m not going out networking or doing anything to attract new clients yet yet – and I’m not going to until I get clear on my pricing.”
+Small business owners frequently admit to me that they avoid going out and marketing their business because they’re not clear or feel uneasy about their pricing.
+So many times I’ve heard the words: “I’m not going out networking or doing anything online to attract new clients yet – and I’m not going until I get clear on my pricing.”

-What you need to understand about pricing
+What I want you to understand about pricing

 This is actually a really dangerous roadblock to let yourself get held up by, and an unnecessary one too.
-The thing is, figuring out your pricing isn’t something that needs to take a lot of time.
+The thing is, figuring out your pricing isn’t something that needs to take you a lot of time.